Should I have a Will or a Trust? Understanding the differences. And… Does it matter?

 - Birth or adoption of a child

-- If you change your mind about distribution
+- If you change your mind about who gets your estate

-- If there is a significant change in your assets
+- If there is a significant change in the value of your assets

 - If you retire